-I’ve just finished my latest tissue box cover and this time I’m using inexpensive square mosaic tiles.
-In case you missed my first tissue box DIY, check out how I used paper and Mod Podge to create a simple and stylish tissue box in minutes.
-This DIY is a little more advanced.
+With flu season just around the corner, I’ve come up with a stylish and inexpensive DIY grid tile tissue box project!
+In case you missed my first tissue box cover DIY, check out how I used paper and Mod Podge to create a simple and stylish tissue box in minutes.
+This DIY is a little more advanced as it involves cutting tiles.
 But with the right tools and materials, it’s still an easy DIY project.
 Minimalist and modern, I’m so happy with how this grid tile tissue box cover turned out.

 Keep scrolling to find out how you can make your own grid tile tissue box cover too!

 Related article: DIY checkered tissue box cover: Inexpensive stylish tissue box in minutes

 Related article: 20 of the best concrete home decor DIYs

 - Craft tissue box (I bought this tissue box from Bunnings)

 - 2 x sheets of white square mosaic tiles (also from Bunnings)

 - White grout (and a bucket and wooden spoon to mix)

 1. Cut one section of tile mosaic that is 5 tiles wide x 3 tiles long.
 Because you’ll need an opening for the tissues, remove the centre tile.
 Then glue these tiles onto the top of the craft tissue box using a generous amount of T-Rex glue.
 You’ll notice the tiles overhang slightly along the edges.

 2. For this reason, I cut 2 pieces of cardboard that are the same size as the two long sides of the tissue box to pad these out.
 Glue one piece of cardboard on each long edge.
 This will avoid the need to cut down the tiles on the top for the cleanest finish.